JadedCtrl/shellTube/README.txt

 ===============================================================================
-shelltube is a simples shell-script that lets you browse Youtube-- searching for playlists, videos, channels, showing their metadata (including items on playlsits and channels, etc) all from the terminal.
+shelltube is a simples shell-script that lets you browse Youtube-- searching for playlists, videos, channels, showing their metadata (including items on playlists and channels, etc), with no weird dependencies.

-It YouTube quickly, and entirely without a captive UI.
+It searches YouTube quickly, entirely without a captive UI.

 shelltube is written in pure shell; its only dependencies are any modern shell (pdksh, bash, zsh), lynx, and curl/wget/ftp.

-Your terminal should accept ANSI color-codes, and be >79chars wide, for best experience~
+Your terminal should accept ANSI color-codes, and be ≥79chars wide, for best experience.

 shelltube isn't for downloading videos-- it's for *browsing* for them.
 Use youtube-dl or something for that.
 That's not my job! :P